Under-19 Futsal EURO 2023 main round: Italy, Finland, France, Portugal, Spain, Slovenia, Ukraine qualify for Croatia | Under-19 Futsal EURO

 Group 3 Live now

-Hosts Portugal, runners-up in 2002 and semi-finalists in 2019, followed their opening win against Belarus by defeating main round debutants Kosovo on Friday, enough to take them through regardless of Sunday's result against Slovakia.
+Hosts Portugal, runners-up in 2002 and semi-finalists in 2019, followed their opening win against Belarus by defeating main round debutants Kosovo, enough to take them through even before the 9-0 win against Slovakia.

 Group 4 Live now